Biochemistry1-FFM/uORF-Tools/README.md

          cp uORF-Tools/templates/config.yaml .
          cp uORF-Tools/templates/samples.tsv .

-Customize The config.yaml with the used adapter sequence and optionally with the path to a precomputed STAR genome index.
+Customize the config.yaml with the used adapter sequence and optionally with the path to a precomputed STAR genome index.
 For correct removal of reads mapping to ribosomal genes please specify the taxonomic group of the used organism (Eukarya, Bacteria, Archea).
 Now edit the sample sheet corresponding to your project, using one line per sequencing result, stating the used